phax/ph-css/README.md

 ##Coding paradigms used

-The following list gives a short overview of special programming techniques that are used inside phloc-css
+The following list gives a short overview of special programming techniques that are used inside ph-css

   * All interfaces are named starting with a capital 'I' (like in `ICSSVisitor`)
   * All member variables are private and use the Hungarian notation (like `m_aList`)